 David U, Medication Safety Advisor

 David has a professional pharmacist background.
 He has held senior pharmacy management position in different hospitals in more than 25 years.
 His interests in medication safety, healthcare and information technologies in these years have provided David the expertise, passion and clear direction to be very much involved in medication safety.
 In late 1999, David, together with Michael Cohen of ISMP (US) founded ISMP Canada which has since initiated many medication safety projects across Canada.
 He has written numerous articles on medication safety in professional journals, newspapers, and ISMP Canada Safety bulletins.
 He is also an author of chapters on medication safety in two books.
 David has been speaking in many national and international conferences on medication safety.

-Sylvia Hyland, Vice President and Chief Operating Officer
+Sylvia Hyland, Vice President, Operations and Privacy Officer

 Sylvia Hyland, RPh, BScPhm, ACPR, MHSc (Bioethics) completed a baccalaureate pharmacy degree from the University of Toronto, and a clinical pharmacy residency at Women's College Hospital in Toronto.
 She earned her Master of Health Sciences in Bioethics through the Joint Centre for Bioethics, University of Toronto.

 Sylvia's professional experience includes clinical and leadership positions in several hospitals in Ontario.
 In her work for ISMP Canada, she has assisted with analyses of adverse medication events and has participated in focused reviews of medication use systems in healthcare.